nstudio/nativescript-floatingactionbutton/README.md

 ## iOS Notes
-Since iOS doesn't have a native FAB, we're using the amazing [KCFloatingActionButton](https://cocoapods.org/pods/KCFloatingActionButton) by [Lee Sun-Hyoup](https://github.com/kciter)
+- Since iOS doesn't have a native FAB, we're using the amazing [KCFloatingActionButton](https://cocoapods.org/pods/KCFloatingActionButton) by [Lee Sun-Hyoup](https://github.com/kciter)
 As of this publish, it does not yet support images, however this is an Issue open.
+- Requires XCode CommandLineTools 7.1 to build, [the Cocoapod tanks when using 7.2](https://github.com/NativeScript/nativescript-cli/issues/1521)

 ### Contributors